erfx5361/erfx_site/readme.md

 Simple flask site I am building for a personal website.
-The site is not currently deployed.
+The site is not fully deployed, but the calculator is available: [https://206.189.78.20/pi_pad_calculator](https://206.189.78.20/pi_pad_calculator).

 This repository contains the structure of the site and tools, while the content for posts, about, and home page are stored in a private repository.
 Anyone who likes the structure or some of the tools can freely replicate.
 The site includes the following basic sections so far:
 - Home Page